Time reversal of Markov processes with jumps under a finite entropy condition: Introduction

 \subsection{Literature}

-As already alluded to, the literature on this topic is poor.
-The time reversal formula \eqref{eq-65pb} is similar to the one obtained for random walks on graphs in \cite{CCGL20} which is a paper whose main concern is to extend already known time reversal formulas for diffusion processes \cite{Foe85b,Foe86,Par86,HP86,MNS89} to a wide class of diffusion processes with singular drifts, again with entropic optimal transport in mind.
+As already alluded to, the literature on this topic is sparse.
+The time reversal formula \eqref{eq-65pb} is similar to the one obtained for random walks on graphs by Cattiaux, Gentil and the authors in \cite{CCGL20} which is a paper whose main concern is to extend already known time reversal formulas for diffusion processes \cite{Foe85b,Foe86,Par86,HP86,MNS89} to a wide class of diffusion processes with singular drifts, again with entropic optimal transport in mind.
 For a little more about the literature on time reversal of Markov processes, one may have a look at the introduction of \cite{CCGL20}.

 As in \cite{CCGL20}, the idea of the entropic improvement at Section \ref{sec-entropy}, leading us in the present framework to hypotheses allowing singular intensities, is fully credited to Föllmer \cite{Foe85b,Foe86}.